 Canvas and Connect

-In Canvas, Discussions are weekly assignments where you will do an initial post and then respond to your fellow classmates after that.
+For the entirely online section, Discussions are weekly assignments where you will do an initial post and then respond to your fellow classmates after that.
 The purpose of these posts is to create dialogue within our class and stimulate thinking.
 The class will be broken into smaller groups after the first couple of weeks of class when enrollment has stabilized.
-Please notice that a significant portion of your grade is tied to these discussion posts.
-I’ve weighted them heavily to reflect my hope that they will be an opportunity for you to do deeper thinking and learning each week.
-Be sure to make time for this thinking.
 I look forward to reading your thoughts and being part of your discussions.
 These discussions are a key part of our class.

 Canvas Quick Reference for Students: